C2SM/extpar/doc/development.md

 All commits on the master branch are tagged (git tag -a vX.Y.Z).
 Only the core development team is allowed to modify the master branch.

-The **rc_X.yy** branch is used to collect new features for the next release.
-All commits on this branch should pass the tests of the technical testsuite.
-Only the core development team is allowed to modify this branch.

 ### Supporting branches
 Any new code development should be done in a **topic** branch.
-Topic branches are merged back into rc-branch by opening a pull request.
+Topic branches are merged back into master by opening a pull request.
 Code must be peer reviewed by the source code administrator.

-Supporting branches are removed once successfully merged in one of the main branch.
+Supporting branches are removed once successfully merged in one of the master branch.

 ### Developments with new input data sets
 Any new Extpar code that is accompanied by a new input data file or files should be added with a simultaneous pull request